If an eyelid surgery injury has set you back, we'll help you move forward

 In this article

-Blepharoplasty surgery, or eyelid surgery, is the second most popular cosmetic surgery procedure in the UK, with over 7,800 operations performed last year.
+Blepharoplasty surgery, or eyelid surgery, is the second most popular cosmetic surgery procedure in the UK, with around 8,000 operations performed every year.

 As with any cosmetic surgery, there are risks inherent to the blepharoplasty procedure.
 Where a negative outcome is the result of negligence, however, or an injured patient was not told of the risks before surgery, it may be possible to claim compensation.